-A reference to the ${\tt MemoryArea}^{53}$ object representing the current allocation context.
+A reference to the MemoryArea object representing the current allocation context getInitialMemoryAreaIndex

-Return a reference to the ${\tt MemoryArea}^{54}$ object representing the current allocation context.
+Return a reference to the MemoryArea object representing the current allocation context.

-If this method is invoked from a Java thread it will return that thread's current memory area (heap or immortal.)
+When this method is invoked from a Java thread it will return that thread's current memory area (heap or immortal memory).